anbartm/crowdsale-page/README.md

 # Crowdsale page

 Crowdsale app build on top of create-react-app (ejected), usefull for monitoring wallets during a crowdsale.
-Tailored for crowdsales with multiple phases, the app is equiped with countdowns, contribution sum slider, modal for TOS confirmation, contribution address, blockie & wallet whitelist check\*.
+Tailored for crowdsales with multiple phases, the app is equiped with countdowns, contribution sum slider, modal for TOS confirmation, contribution address, blockie & wallet whitelist check.
 <br/>
-\*The app is configured to call etherscan every 10 seconds but you need you own API for the whitelist check.
+The app is configured to call etherscan every 10 seconds, you can add addresses to the whitelist in `src/modules/others`.
 <br/><br/>
 ![Demo](./screenshot.png)
 <br/>